 These days, it seems that overwhelmed is the only feeling I know.
 There is just so much going on all on fronts that I have to admit sometimes, I do not know how to handle everything on my plate.
 I won’t go into the details, but suffice it to say that I feel like a person who has been cast adrift for what seems like an eternity.

-There are “okay” moments, sure; however, there seems to be more times when a whole slew of emotions wash over me, wave after wave after wave.
-During those times, I have to do something to calm myself down or else I think I would go insane.
+There are “okay” moments, sure; however, there seem to be more times when a whole slew of emotions wash over me, wave after wave after wave.
+During those times, I have to do something to calm myself down, or else I think I would go insane.
 Quite literally.

 I don’t doubt that many of you have those overwhelming moments, and if you need a break, here are some quick ways to calm yourself down so you can regroup and refocus.

 Take a walk.

 It may be cliche, but taking a walk will calm you down very quickly.
 The reasoning behind this is simple.
 Taking a walk will burn off the negative energy that threatens to consume.
 If you have a nice place to walk around in, then the surroundings will also help you let go of the negative feelings.

 Taking a walk allows you to expend the rage – or whatever negative emotion – you are feeling, and you will then be able to think more clearly.

 Disclaimer: I do not have a green thumb, and it seems I just never will have one; still, we have a small garden on our tiny balcony, and I have to tell you that just being among the greenery and flowers helps calm me down rather quickly.
 There is just something about nature that helps you realize that there is still something good in this world.
 If you have a yard, then just stay out there till you feel better.
 You don’t even have to get your hands dirty if you don’t want to, but you should give it a try.